cartertemm/sonosdj/README.md

 sonosdj
 ```

-Or use a specific agent:
+If only one of `claude` and `codex` is on your `PATH`, SonosDJ uses that one.
+If both are available and you don't pick, SonosDJ asks.
+Force a specific agent:

 ```bash
 sonosdj --claude